rfc-editor/errata-report-process/draft-rpc-errata-process.md

    1. Retrieve -- display all posted errata for a specific RFC number or display a particular erratum by its errata ID number.
    2. Report -- report a new erratum, as described below.
 (See {{HOW_TO_REPORT}} for instructions on reporting a new erratum.)
-   3. Edit/Verify/Reject -- used by an SSP to edit the contents of an erratum and change its state.
+   3. Edit/Verify/Reject -- used by an SSP to edit the contents of an erratum and change its status.

 The following sections describe the process in more detail.